“The costs of bullying, discrimination and sexual harassment affect us all.”

 Creating a pleasant working environment for all

-What is bullying, and what should you do if you see it occur in the workplace?
+What is bullying and what should you do if you see it occur in the workplace?
 Where does flirting stop and harassment begin?
 Every member of your organisation needs to be aware of these types of issues because the consequences of unacceptable behaviour, left unmanaged, can be severe.

 Bullying, discrimination and sexual harassment can cause major harm to the wellbeing of individuals.
 They can also incur heavy costs for organisations, including reputational damage, compensation orders and the costs of replacing staff who can no longer work in hostile environments.

-Workplace Behaviour teaches employees to understand what bullying, discrimination and sexual harassment look like in the workplace, and to recognise the fine line between acceptable and unacceptable behaviour.
+Diversity and Equality, previously named, Workplace Behaviour teaches employees to understand what bullying, discrimination and sexual harassment look like in the workplace, and to recognise the fine line between acceptable and unacceptable behaviour.
 Management also receives invaluable training in dealing with potential problems.